FraserThompson/PhilosophersMeme/_posts/2017-03-09-post-irony-against-meta-irony.markdown

 - meta-irony
 - gondola
 author:
+  display_name:
-  display_name: S. Y. Her, Masha Zharova, Anonymous
+    - S. Y. Her
+    - Masha Zharova
+    - Anonymous
 excerpt: The Ironic Meme Movement was a reaction against the mainstream co-option of the subcultural products of the underground; an attempt to create incorruptible inside jokes.
 The Ironics employed defensive strategies which paralleled that of